John Reva

 John Reva (born 23 September 1990) is a Papua New Guinean first-class cricketer.
 He made his first-class debut in the 2015–17 ICC Intercontinental Cup against the Netherlands on 16 June 2015.
 He made his List A debut in the 2015–17 ICC World Cricket League Championship on 22 June 2015, also against the Netherlands.
-He made his Twenty20 International debut for Papua New Guinea against Ireland in the 2015 ICC World Twenty20 Qualifier tournament on 15 July 2015.
+He made his Twenty20 International debut against Ireland in the 2015 ICC World Twenty20 Qualifier tournament on 15 July 2015.
 He made his One Day International (ODI) debut on 6 November 2016 against Hong Kong.

 In August 2018, he was named in Papua New Guinea's squad for Group A of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
 In March 2019, he was named in Papua New Guinea's squad for the Regional Finals of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
 The following month, he was named in Papua New Guinea's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.

-In September 2019, he was named in Papua New Guinea's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
+He was in Papua New Guinea's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.